 Examples of Convection

 Convection currents transfer thermal energy through many fluids, not just hot water in a pot.
 For example, convection currents transfer thermal energy through molten rock below Earth’s surface, through water in the oceans, and through air in the atmosphere.
 Convection currents in the atmosphere create winds.
 You can see one way this happens in the Figure below.
 The land heats up and cools off faster than the water because it has lower specific heat.
 Therefore, the land gets warmer during the day and cooler at night than the water does.
 During the day, warm air rises above the land and cool air from the water moves in to take its place.
 During the night, the opposite happens.
 Warm air rises above the water and cool air from the land moves out to take its place.

-During the day, in which direction is thermal energy of the air transferred?
+Q: During the day, in which direction is thermal energy of the air transferred?
 In which direction is it transferred during the night?

-During the day, thermal energy is transferred from the air over the land to the air over the water.
+A: During the day, thermal energy is transferred from the air over the land to the air over the water.
 During the night, thermal energy is transferred in the opposite direction.